dekryptagent/dekrypt/README.md

 - **Optimizer**: Adam (learning rate: 0.01)

 ### Training Data
-- Payloads are generated dynamically and encrypted with random 16-byte keys.
+- Payloads are generated dynamically and encrypted with random 16-byte keys using XOR.
 - The model predicts the encryption key from the first 256 bytes of encrypted data.

 ---